 The Kronenbourg Brewery founded in Alsace will continue into the 21st century to produce beer.

 Van Ruijven, like Vermeer, was ambitious.
-He had paid sixteen thousand guilders, an absolutely astronomical sum, to acquire land near Schiedam that brought with it the title of Lord of Spalant in 1669.
+In 1669, he had paid sixteen thousand guilders, an astronomical sum, to acquire land near Schiedam that brought with it the title of Lord of Spalant.
 His acquisition may be considered as a 17th-century case of "social rising."
 Van Ruijven may have enabled Vermeer's experimental working mode by keeping the painter on something of a retainer.
 There was a precedent for such arrangements in the competitive Dutch market.
-Van Ruijven is almost certain to have had direct knowledge of it from Pieter Spierincx, a distant cousin, who had sealed the right of first refusal the work's of Gerrit Dou, the most sought-after painter of the time.
+Van Ruijven almost certainly had direct knowledge of this arrangement from Pieter Spierincx, a distant cousin, who had sealed the right of first refusal the work's of Gerrit Dou, the most sought-after painter of the time.

-Arthur Wheelock, one of the most sensitive Vermeer experts, pointed out that in the present work the artist "minimized the apparent physical activity of the figure, portraying her at the moment she has the ribbons pulled taut.
+Arthur K. Wheelock Jr. pointed out that in the present work the artist "minimized the apparent physical activity of the figure, portraying her at the moment she has the ribbons pulled taut.
 Her thoughts may be inward, but they are expressed through her gaze, which reaches across the white wall of the room to the mirror next to the window.
 The whole space between her and the side wall of the room thus becomes activated with her presence.
 It is a subtle yet daring composition, one that succeeds because of Vermeer's acute sensitivity to the placement of objects and to the importance of spaces between these objects."

 From technical evidence, Vermeer seems to have restretched the original canvas over a smaller frame reducing its dimensions to tighten the composition.
 Subsequent restorers, noting that the painted composition extended over the edges of the stretcher, enlarged the format to what they thought were its original dimensions.

-Although Vermeer could have drawn on a number of Dutch paintings of women absorbed by their own beauty, none is closer in introspective spirit to the present work than Gerrit ter Borch's A Young Woman at her Toilette (see left).
+Although Vermeer could have drawn on a number of Dutch paintings of women absorbed by their own beauty, none are so intimate as Gerrit ter Borch's A Young Woman at her Toilette (see left).
 In Vermeer's work, the young lady puts her last touches on her morning toilette fastening her pearl necklace while Ter Borch's figure ties her chemise.
-Both gaze into a mirror unaware of their surroundings making the spectator feel as if he had intruded into the privacy of the muted drama.
+Both gaze into a mirror unaware of their surroundings making the spectator feel as if he were an intruder.

-Before Ter Borch's work, scenes of women adorning themselves in front of mirrors had been interpreted as allusions to vanity, a mode of conduct that the viewer should avoid.
-Ter Borch, perhaps reflecting positive shift in Dutch attitudes towards women and private life of individuals, subtly transformed the subject by focusing on the simplicity and sincerity of female conduct.
+Previous to Ter Borch's work, the theme of women adorning themselves in front of mirrors had been conceived as warnings against vanity.
+Ter Borch, perhaps reflecting a positive shift in Dutch attitudes towards women and private life of individuals, transformed the subject by focusing on the simplicity and sincerity of female conduct.
 Ter Borch's half sister Gesina was the model for the central figure.

-Ter Borch had made an enormous contribution to the development of interior painting in the Netherlands and his works were avidly collected and elaborated upon by scores of artists.
-He is, perhaps, the only Dutch genre artist who rivals the depth of Vermeer's sympathetic treatment of women.
-Although Ter Borch may be capable of registering greater expressive nuance in the expressions of his women, his scenes lacks Vermeer's sense of pictorial design and above all, the sense of three-dimensional space which becomes an extension of the figure's interior life.
+Ter Borch made an enormous contribution to the development of interior painting in the Netherlands and his work was avidly collected, and emulated by many artists.
+He is, perhaps, the only Dutch genre artist who was able to rival Vermeer in the depth and sympathetic treatment of ordinary women.
+Nonetheless, although Ter Borch may been more capable of registering nuances of female physiognomy than Vermeer, his scenes lacks the sense of design and, above all, the sense of three-dimensional space which in Vermeer's paintings extend the figure's interior life.

-It is known that among the vast quantities of exotic Chinese imports, oriental drawings also found their way to Europe in the time of Vermeer but they appear to have had negligible influence on Dutch painting.
+It is known that among the vast quantities of exotic Chinese imports, oriental drawings also found their way to Europe in the time of Vermeer, but they appear to have had negligible influence on Dutch painting.
 Imitations of the Chinese mannerisms seems to have been limited to Delft ceramic painters who copied and elaborated upon imported porcelain for local markets.
-Nonetheless, early Vermeer writers, who were closer to the popular 18th-century style known as chinoiserie, speculated that some of the inferable atmosphere of Vermeer's paintings may have been influenced by oriental works of art.
+Nonetheless, early Vermeer writers, who were closer to the 18th-century style known as chinoiserie, speculated that the ineffable atmosphere of Vermeer's paintings may have been influenced by oriental art.

-Even Marcel Proust evoked the Orient to describe the beauty of Vermeer painting in his famous passage concerning a tiny passage of Vermeer's View of Delft in his À la recherche du temps perdu.
+In the À la recherche du temps perdu Marcel Proust evoked the Orient to describe the beauty of Vermeer painting in his famous passage about a tiny passage of Vermeer's View of Delft .
 He wrote about the last day in the life of a fictitious French writer and art lover, Bergotte: "The circumstances of his death were as follows.
 A fairly mild attack of uraemia had led to his being ordered to rest.
 But, an art critic having written somewhere that in Vermeer's View of Delft (lent by the Gallery at The Hague for an exhibition of Dutch painting), a picture which he adored and imagined that he knew by heart, a little patch of yellow wall (which he could not remember) was so well painted that it was, if one looked at it by itself, like some priceless specimen of Chinese art, of a beauty that was sufficient in itself."

 Mirrors in art carry a broad variety of meanings and associations.